CosmosOS/Cosmos/docs/articles/user/network.md

 ## How it works

-Your code calls the standard .NET socket classes, whose PAL bottoms out in `Socket`-level [plugs](../dev/plugs.md) in `Cosmos.Kernel.Plugs` (`SocketPlug`, `TcpClientPlug`, `TcpListenerPlug`, `UdpClientPlug`, `NetworkStreamPlug`).
+Your code calls the standard .NET socket classes, whose PAL bottoms out in `Socket`-level [plugs](../dev/plugs.md) in `Cosmos.Kernel.Plugs` (`SocketPlug`, `TcpClientPlug`, `TcpListenerPlug`, `UdpClientPlug`, `NetworkStreamPlug`, and `NameResolutionPalPlug` for `Dns`).
 Those delegate to the Cosmos network stack (the TCP state machine and UDP layer over both IP versions, with ARP and Ethernet under IPv4 and ICMPv6 and Neighbor Discovery under IPv6), which sends and receives frames through the `NetworkDevice` driver registered with `NetworkManager`.
 The Cosmos `DhcpClient` and `DnsClient` sit directly on the Cosmos UDP layer, `DhcpClient` over IPv4 only.

 ```
 TcpClient / TcpListener / UdpClient / NetworkStream     (stock BCL)